 The PDPL provides comprehensive requirements related to processing principles, data subjects' rights, organizations' obligations while processing the personal data of individuals, and cross-border data transfer mechanisms and lays out penalties for organizations in case of non-compliance with the PDPL.

 The PDPL was originally set to be enforced on March 23, 2022.
 However, SDAIA submitted proposed amendments to the PDPL for public consultation from 20th November 2022 till 20th December 2022.
 On March 21st, 2023, the Saudi Council of Ministers passed amendments to the PDPL.
+As per the timeline within the amended version, PDPL will officially come into force on 14 September 2023, and organizations will have till 13th September 2024 to comply.

 So, who needs to comply with this law?
 What rights do data subjects have?
 Who enforces this new law?
 To learn more about these questions plus a lot more to increase your compliance efforts, read on below:

-1. Who Needs to Comply with PDPL
+1. Who Needs to Comply with the Law

 Here’s how the new law applies to organizations based on their jurisdiction as well as the kind of data involved:

-a.
-Material Scope
+A. Material Scope

 The PDPL applies to the processing of personal data and sensitive personal data related to individuals residing in Saudi Arabia.
-The PDPL also covers the deceased’s personal data if it would lead to identifying the deceased or one of his/her family members specifically.
+The PDPL also covers the deceased’s personal data, if it would lead to identifying the deceased or one of his/her family members specifically.
 The PDPL excludes the processing of personal data for domestic purposes from its application scope.

-b.
-Territorial Scope
+B. Territorial Scope

 The PDPL applies to public or private organizations that process personal data related to individuals in Saudi Arabia by any means.
-If a foreign organization processes personal data related to individuals residing in Saudi Arabia, then the PDPL will also apply.
+If a foreign organisation processes personal data related to individuals residing in Saudi Arabia, then the PDPL will also apply.

-2. Obligations for Organizations Under PDPL
+2. Obligations for Organisations Under PDPL

 Following are the critical obligations provided under the PDPL that organizations must oblige to stay compliant:

-a.
-Consent Requirements
+A. Consent Requirements

 Data subjects may withdraw their consent to the processing of personal data at any time, and consent must not be a prerequisite for the data controller to offer a service or benefit (unless the service or benefit is specifically related to the processing activity for which consent is obtained).